cap-jmk/carate-pwc/docs/source/minimalconfiguration.rst

 Starting a run from a config file
 =========================================

-I recommend to use the JSON mode from a Jupyter notebook.
-For example you can run
+You can also start a run from a config file

 .. literalinclude:: MCF_without_cli.py
     :language: Python